-Click the links below for answers to frequently asked questions regarding HPCC accounts, using the HPCC cluster, or software on HPCC.
+Click the links below for answers to frequently asked questions regarding HPC accounts, using the HPC cluster, or software on HPC.

-For additional information on applying for a HPCC account, see the Applying for a HPCC Account page.
+For additional information on applying for a HPC account, see the Applying for a HPC Account page.

 I forgot my password.
 How can I reset it?

 HPC does not have access to passwords and cannot reset them.
 Please contact the ITS Customer Support Center at 213-740-5555 for assistance with resetting your account password.